PaulSweeney89/P-S-Tasks/Project-Iris/README.md

     - plot the histogram bin range values or xtick values, starting with the minimum variable value & finishing with the max vaiable value and all the bin range values inbetween which are determined by the width of the bins or the number of bins used for the histogram.
 The **numpy.arange()** function was used to plot the xtick values.
     - Plot the labels for the histograms, xlabel = variable name & ylabel = sample frequency.
     - Plot the title of the histogram with the individual variable name.
+    - plot a horizontal grid off the y-axis tick values, setting the linestyle and lineweight.
     - Save the histogram as a .png file in the outputs folder of the repository with the filename including the variable name.
 - n = n+1 to continue to the next step of **for** loop iteration.